nathanfelipe/alis_helios/README.md

 - **kinetics.py**: Module for kinetics-related data processing.
 - **downloader.py**: Supports data downloading and pre-processing.

+## References

+I learned a lot of the content used to develop  this code from online classes and documentations from the main libraries (pyspedas, sunpy, plasmapy, etc).
+But for an incredible helpful source/reference, I would like to mention the [Python Heliophysics Community](https://heliopython.org), and all the resources therewithin.

 ## Future Enhancements

 Refer to `todo.txt` for planned improvements and ongoing tasks.
 I would be happy to have collaborators for this project, please contact me if you are interested.